o0Ignition0o/blog/_posts/2018-05-10-blogception-create-blog-jekyll-github-pages-part-1.md

 - Do I really have to learn _insert_framework_name_here_ just in order to write articles ?
 - Will I have to be mindful of HTML / CSS while I only want to write plain sentences ?

 So I looked and found a couple of tools that helped me setup my blog.
+This is a several parts howto to spare you the trouble :)

 In the first part, we check the requirements in order to setup and run the blog locally, and we run our blog for the first time.

+In the [second part]({{ "/2018/05/11/blogception-create-blog-jekyll-github-pages-part-2.html" | prepend: site.baseurl }}), we edit the global site configuration, and write our first blog post.

 The entire source code of the blog (and its contents) can be found on [a Github repository](https://github.com/o0Ignition0o/blog).
 Feel free to fork it, edit it, and use it for your own purposes !

-# 1. Prerequisites
+## 1. Prerequisites

 In order to run a local version of the blog on your computer, and in order to publish it online, you will need a couple of tools :